 How could you separate iron filings from salt?

 How could you separate sand, salt, and water from each other?

 A compound cannot be separated easily.
 It is made of two or more different elements that are combined chemically.
 This combination is always in the same proportion.
 The term molecule is used to describe any combination of atoms.
 Molecular formulae!
 Characteristic properties of compounds can be vastly different from those of the elements that combine to make it.

 There are at least four ways to speed up a chemical reaction.
-They are:

 Special compounds like acids and bases need some further explanation.
 Definitions and examples: